Juvenile idiopathic arthritis in Infant/Neonate

-- Viral / post-viral arthritis – Parvovirus B19, rubella, hepatitis C virus, hepatitis B virus, or human immunodeficiency virus (HIV).
+- Viral / post-viral arthritis – Parvovirus B19, rubella, hepatitis C virus, hepatitis B virus, or HIV.

 - Transient synovitis – Usually follows viral upper respiratory tract infection; occurs in boys ages 3-10 and manifests with sudden-onset hip pain and limp.
 Children usually appear well and lack high fevers.

 - Immunoglobulin A vasculitis (formerly Henoch-Schönlein purpura) – Palpable purpura in dependent areas, abdominal pain, renal disease.